 The Government has set out a roadmap for the clinically extremely vulnerable on the future of the shielding programme.

-For now, the guidance remains the same – stay at home and only go outside to exercise or to spend time outdoors with a member of your household, or with one other person from another household if you live alone – but the guidance will change on 6 July and again on 1 August clinical evidence.
+The guidance remained the same until 6 July – stay at home and only go outside to exercise or to spend time outdoors with a member of your household, or with one other person from another household if you live alone.
+The guidance has changed on 6 July and will again change on 1 August.

 Shielding and other advice to the clinically extremely vulnerable has been and remains advisory.

 The UK Government advised that you can spend time outdoors, if you wish, with your own household, or if you live alone with another household.
 Following this, and alongside current scientific and medical advice the UK Government is planning to relax shielding guidance in stages.

 From 6 July, the guidance changed so you can meet in groups of up to six people from outside your household – outdoors with social distancing.
 For example, you might want to enjoy a summer BBQ outside at a friend’s house, but remember it is still important to maintain social distancing and you should not share items such as cups and plates.
 If you live alone (or are a lone adult with dependent children under 18), you will be able to form a support bubble with another household.

 From 1 August, you will no longer need to shield, and the advice will be that you can visit shops and places of worship, but you should continue maintaining rigorous social distancing.

 The Government has advised that the roadmap has been developed in line with the latest scientific and medical advice and with the safety and welfare of those who are shielding in mind.
 Current statistics from the Government show that the rate of catching COVID-19 (coronavirus) in the community continues to decrease.
 On average less than 1 in 1,700 in our communities are estimated to have the virus, down from 1 in 500 four weeks ago.